rytheranderson/materials-interface/README.md

 materials_interface is a collection of Python 3 programs used for automated enumeration of solid/surface/adsorbate systems for simulation inputs.

 ## Usage
-Currently materials_interface is just a collection of useful functions and classes, probably the most useful ones are in the enumerate_adsorption.py module, these can me used to automatically generate all possible adsorption configurations in bulk metals or on a metal surface.
+Currently, materials_interface is just a collection of useful functions and classes, probably the most useful ones are in the enumerate_adsorption.py module, these can be used to automatically generate all possible adsorption configurations in bulk metals or on a metal surface.
 There are also functions for enumerating vacancies, generating adsorbate "paths" (e.g. adsorbates in a linked pattern), and visualization.
-Examples for common usages are provided below.
+Examples of common usages are provided below.

 ## Setup